nats-io/nats-mq/docs/tutorial.md

 Notice that the connectors are created and the monitoring is enabled at port 9090.
 No NATS streaming was configured, so that connection was skipped.

+<a name="monitoring"></a>

-## 5. Check the monitoring page
+## 6. Check the Monitoring Page

 You should be able to use your browser to check on the monitoring status for the bridge.
 Go to `http://localhost:9090`.
 There should be two links, one for varz and one for healthz.
 The healthz page will be empty, but shouldn't return an error.
 The varz page will show the connectors, with no data processed, see the bytes_in and bytes_out for each connector.

+<a name="gotock"></a>

-## 6. Build and Run the go Tock Example
+## 7. Build and Run the Go Tock Example

-The go example app should run without all the [MQ requirements](buildandrun.md), but it will download numerous go packages since it is part of the larger bridge repository.
+The Go example app should run without all the [MQ requirements](buildandrun.md), but it will download numerous go packages since it is part of the larger bridge repository.
 We will use `go run` to make sure that all the downloads take place.
 You can always build and install the example and run the executable directly.

 The tock example doesn't listen to MQ-Series, it is listening to the *tock* subject which will be filled by the bridge based on messages coming in to a queue.